keul/keul.it/content/blog/managing-multiple-react-app-single-page/index.md

 At some point the Widgets App started introducing some pretty heavy widgets.

-The best example I can remember is a [plotly.js](https://plot.ly/javascript/) based component.
+The best example I can name is a [plotly.js](https://plot.ly/javascript/) based React component.
 Plotly is a [huge library](https://bundlephobia.com/result?p=plotly.js); you don't need to load by default all of it's plugins (Plotly is well designed and splitted in many module you can load on request) but the core is still _a lot_ of KBytes.

 So we introduced code splitting and async loading also for the Widgets App.

-And we found new errors:
+And we had new errors:

 ```
 Uncaught (in promise) TypeError: Cannot read property 'call' of undefined